Christine and Ron's Journey Part II

 Join my email list to receive updates and information.

 Swan Dive is is a collaborative conversation between life-long friends Ron Rothberg and Stu Sheldon both of whom took the leap to pivot to their vision.
 Join this encouraging community and pivot toward your authentic self.
-Swan Dive with a new episode every Tuesday.
+There are now over 100 episodes in the Swan Dive library